jsay/geoInd/ReproPaper.md

     poly(X, 3):poly(Y, 3)     9555  9     <2e-16 ***
     ---
     codes:  0 ‘***’ 0.001 ‘**’ 0.01 ‘*’ 0.05 ‘.’
 0.1 ‘ ’ 1

+Then, we compute the same statistics for the OGAMs, also reported in Table XX in the main paper.

 ```R
 load("Inter/gamod.Rda")